benoitpas/aoc-2023/README.md

 Part 1: Here are the rocks are quite sparse and the squared one are not going to move, I used Sets to store the coordinates.
 Then the code to move them is quite straightforward, especially that they were already ordered from north to south so only one pass is necessary to move them all.

 Part 2: By changing the order the rounded rocks to also do a one pass processing, the processing time for 1 step should still be linear with the number of rounded rocks.
 After a number of steps, the movements may repeat themselves so it may be good to memoize some of the transforms.

+## Day 15

+Part 1: Suprisingly simple !

+Part 2: The main difficulty is understanding the instructions.